rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 Note that allowing multiple parent sections is merely a formal approach.
 The semantics will be clarified when the relationship between sections is clarified.
-For now, the expression "the parent section of" is only used to refer to the corresponding presequent section with regards to some specific context.
+For now, the expression "the parent section of" is only used in a given context to refer to a presequent section with regards to another subsequent section.

 At this point, the "an inner section of" reference only refers to a section which belongs to one or more other sections.
 That is, a reference without any